WyriHaximus/PhergieUrl/README.md

 ## Events

-This plugin emails the following events
+This plugin emits the following events

 * `url.host.HOSTNAME` For example `url.host.twitter.com` (`www.` is stripped from the hostname).
 * `url.host.all` For all hostnames.